exposit/zerowriting/lcd screen/setup.md

 # Setting up a "writer deck" with a small 2" lcd screen

+This is a learn as you go process, and I was definitely learning as I went.
+Be prepared to google error messages.
+Having a computer that can ssh in to the pi is important so you can copy stuff from the internet easily.

 ## Setting up the Pi

-Flash Raspbian lite bookworm, the latest option is fine, using Balena Etcher and a 64gb or 128gb card ($15 will cover it).
+Flash Raspbian lite bookworm, the latest option that uses bookworm (everything I read said trixie would not work) is fine, using Balena Etcher and a 64gb or 128gb card ($15 will cover it).

-You'll be googling a lot, having a computer that can ssh in to the pi is important.

 Plug a keyboard into the pi (requires a microusb to your keyboard).
 Plug the temporary screen in; you need an hdmi to minihdmi cable but kits will have one).